SwArch-2025-1-2A/groups_ms/README.md

     sqlc generate
     ```

-   This command will generate the necessary SQL code based on the SQL files
+   This command will generate the necessary go code based on the SQL files
    in the `db` directory.
-The generated code will be placed in the `db/sqlc`
+The generated code will be placed in the `./repository`
    directory.

 #### Local build instructions